kangaroo1122/CoreDeck/README.md

 ## FAQ

 **The app starts but says my Android SDK isn't detected.**
-CoreDeck looks at `ANDROID_HOME` / `ANDROID_SDK_ROOT` and standard install paths.
-If your SDK lives elsewhere, point it at the right location through the onboarding wizard or set the environment variable before launching.
+CoreDeck looks at `ANDROID_HOME` / `ANDROID_SDK_ROOT`, standard install paths, and any SDK path saved through onboarding or Preferences.
+The selected SDK should contain `cmdline-tools`, `platform-tools`, and `emulator`; if the tools are missing, CoreDeck can install the base packages from the Android SDK preferences.

 **An emulator won't launch / boots forever.**
-Make sure the matching system image is installed and that hardware acceleration is enabled (HAXM/Hyper-V on Windows, Hypervisor.framework on macOS, KVM on Linux).
+Make sure the matching system image is installed and that hardware acceleration is enabled (Windows Hypervisor Platform or Hyper-V on Windows, Hypervisor.framework on macOS, KVM on Linux).
 The live log viewer usually shows the underlying error from `emulator`.
+If Quick Boot restores stale device state, enable the per-AVD Cold Boot option.

 **Does CoreDeck replace Android Studio?**
 No — it wraps the same official command-line tools that Android Studio uses, so you still need the Android SDK installed.
-CoreDeck just gives you a focused GUI for AVD and emulator workflows.
+CoreDeck just gives you a focused GUI for SDK, AVD, emulator, logs, device files, and shared-folder workflows.

 ## Contributing